Riley J. Wilson: Biography

 Wilson was born near Goldonna in Winn Parish, Louisiana, on November 12, 1871.
+He graduated from Iuka Normal Institute in 1894.

+Early career

-He graduated from Iuka Normal Institute in 1894 and became the principal of Harrisonburg High School in Harrisonburg, Louisiana, serving from 1895 to 1897.
+Wilson became the principal of Harrisonburg High School in Harrisonburg, Louisiana, serving from 1895 to 1897.
 Mr. Wilson later studied law and was admitted to the bar in 1898 and began practicing in Harrisonburg.

-Career
+Political career

 Riley J. Wilson served as a district attorney, judge, member of the State House of Representatives, and a US Congressman.
 He represented Louisiana in the U.S. House of Representatives for a total of 11 terms, from 1915 to 1937.
 He was defeated for renomination in 1936 by Newt V. Mills.

 Death and burial

 He died on February 23, 1946 in Ruston, Louisiana, at the age of 74.

 He is buried in Greenwood Cemetery.